Listening & Healthcare: Conversations with a Psychologist

 A rich text element can be used with static or dynamic content.
 For static content, just drop it into any page and begin editing.
 For dynamic content, add a rich text field to any collection and then connect a rich text element to that field in the settings panel.
 Voila!

 How to customize formatting for each rich text

 Headings, paragraphs, blockquotes, figures, images, and figure captions can all be styled after a class is added to the rich text element using the "When inside of" nested selector system.

-I listened to Gaby as she recounted her conversation with John, and it reminded me of how the healthcare space used to be when I was a young medical professional, when we used to listen and care.
+I picked up the phone,assuming it was just another call from Gaby while she was bored walking herdog.
+But when she told me about her conversation with John, I realized it wasso much more.
+Hearing about her conversation reminded me of how the healthcarespace used to be when I was a young medical professional, when we used tolisten and care.
 Now we are so quick to be conclusive and diagnose.